google/timesketch/docs/Users-Guide.md

 ### Adding event

-*This feature is currently not implemented in the Web UI*
+This feature is currently not implemented in the Web UI.
+But you can add events using the [API client](/docs/APIClient.md).

-~~To manually add an event, visit the sketch view.
-Within that screen, there is the possibility to star an event, hide an event as well as add a manual event (marked with a little +).
-This event will have the previously selected time pre-filled but can be changed.~~

 ### Views